LATIN AMERICAN POLICE ASSOCIATION

 Chicago is made from an urban fabric of communities.
 One of those communities LAPA serves is Pilsen.
 Culture thrives in Pilsen where bold murals have blossomed in the most unexpected places.
 For over 150 years, Pilsen has been a port of entry for immigrants.
 With a close knit Mexican-American community it has a strong cultural heritage and rich working class legacy that is the backbone of this Lower West Side neighborhood.

 DONATE AND MAKE A DIFFERENCE IN SOMEONE'S LIFE!

-DONATIONS FOR THE CASA CATALINA EASTER FOOD DRIVE ARE NOW BEING ACCEPTED AT THE LINK BELOW.
+DONATIONS FOR THE 2016 LAPA FOOD DRIVE ARE NOW BEING ACCEPTED AT THE LINK BELOW.

 Help LAPA fund our community initiatives.
 All proceeds collected are used to fund the following events: Police Department Recruitment Drives, LAPA Scholarship Fund, Thanksgiving Food Drive and Christmas Toy Drive.

 By paying it forward LAPA establishes a bond with our Hispanic communities.
 This bond instills a sense of professionalism in our profession by helping those in need and assisting those who need a hand up.